rust-bakery/nom/doc/error_management.md

 The result is either an `Ok((I, O))` containing the remaining input and the parsed value, or an `Err(nom::Err<E>)` with `E` the error type.
-`nom::Err<E>` is an enum because combinators can have diferent behaviours depending on the value:
+`nom::Err<E>` is an enum because combinators can have different behaviours depending on the value:
 - `Error` is a normal parser error.
 If a child parser of the `alt` combinator returns `Error`, it will try another child parser
 - `Failure` is an error from which we cannot recover: The `alt` combinator will not try other branches if a child parser returns `Failure`.
 This is used when we know we were in the right branch of `alt` and do not need to try other branches